10 Things to Add to Your Resume When Applying at Startups

 Being able to list a well-known brand name on your resume is like catnip to a status-hungry founder.
 Even if it was just an internship or a freelance project, being able to say that “My new developer cut her teeth at Amazon” lets her bask in the halo of your former employer.

-Startups also want to see that you’ve got some entrepreneurial experience on your resume.
+Startups also want to see that you’ve got experience with entrepreneurship on your resume and in your cover letter.
 Think of it as evidence that you’ll actually be willing to work the long, stressful hours that startups require.
-Whether you helped start a club in college or launched some cool projects on the side, founders want to be sure that you haven’t gotten too soft in your cushy big company environs.
+Whether you helped start a club in college or launched some cool projects on the side, founders and co-founders want to be sure that you haven’t gotten too soft in your cushy big company environs.

 2) Results vs. Personality

 Startups need someone to come in and hit the ground running.
-They want to see a track record of results—not just potential.
+They want to see a track record of results in a candidate’s work experience — not just potential.
 The very best startup resumes are going to include detailed proof of what you’ve actually accomplished.

 Here are two ways to demonstrate your past success:

 Quantify the accomplishment: List specific, numerical outcomes that came directly from your work (“shipped an app three months ahead of schedule,” “increased page views 27%”)

 Brand the accomplishment: Even if you don’t have a specific number to share, you can increase your bullet point’s impressiveness by dropping a fancy brand name or title into the story (“partnered with Disney to roll out the new site,” “worked with the CEO to develop a content strategy”)

 At the same time startup founders seek result-generating mercenaries who match their lofty job descriptions, they also want to hire job seekers with a little personality.
 If they’re going to be to elbow-to-elbow with you in the startup trenches, just talking about work is going to get old.